IHE/ITI.MHD/input/pagecontent/testplan.md

 Integration Tests in this context is where two SUT of paired actors test against each other.
 In this case the subset of tests that can be tested is the intersection.
 Testing only this intersection is necessary but not sufficient.
 The testing must also include the capability of the client (Document Source or Document Consumer) to exercise the test scenarios that this SUT can test, to determine that failure-modes are handled properly by both SUT.

-## Cucumber
+## Gherkin
-TODO: Write specific Cucumber statements, might use external tooling?
+TODO: Write specific Gherkin statements, might use external tooling?

 **[Previous](appendix_z.html) / [Next](a_issues.html)**